thinhhuynh/saleor/SECURITY.md

 ## Supported Versions

-The following releases of Saleor are currently supported.
+The following releases of WeenSpace are currently supported.

 | Version | Supported          |
 | ------- | ------------------ |